A while back I ran into this cool site that is devoted to the wondrous and wacky world of duct tape.

 Today, duct tape is used for almost anything you can think of, from making lawn furniture and removing lint from clothes to patching holes in boats and using it to help lift and separate when a bra is not practical.

 In fact, if your personal finances are in need of a bit of a fix, duct tape can even help you there.

 But, Len, how in the world can duct tape fix my personal finances?

 It’s really not rocket science, folks.
 Here are four ways you can use duct tape to “fix” your personal finances.

 1. As a Tool to Help You Stop Overspending

 Do you find yourself having trouble, um, sticking to your budget?
 Well, here is an elegantly simple wallet lock I made using duct tape to fix that problem.

-(By the way, yes, that’s my wallet.
-I’ve had my faithful friend for six years and I don’t plan on getting rid of him anytime soon.
-After all, it’s as comfy as an old pair of slippers.).
+By the way, that is a photo of my wallet.
+I’ve had my faithful friend for many years and I don’t plan on getting rid of him anytime soon.
+After all, it’s as comfy as an old pair of slippers..

 2. As a Clever Way to Smuggle Cheap Snacks